How to Use Amp Sims

 Dial in the gain and tone

 Use less gain than you think.
 High-gain tones feel huge soloed but turn to mush in a mix; backing off the drive tightens everything.
 Set the amp’s EQ knobs roughly flat, then adjust to taste, and remember that the cab IR and mic position control most of the brightness and fizz.
+It helps to understand what impulse responses are, since that single loaded file decides most of what you hear.
 Our step-by-step on how to dial in amp sim tones goes deeper on knob order.
 The goal is a tone that works in context, not in isolation.

 Watch your latency and CPU